Pressure ulcers and bedsores

 It is important for anyone caring for a person with dementia to know about pressure ulcers.
 They can be easy to prevent early on but, if early signs of damage are not noticed, they can get worse and become very painful or infected.
 This section, for carers at home, explains what pressure ulcers are and how to prevent them.

 A pressure ulcer is an area of skin - and sometimes also the tissue underneath - that has become damaged because of pressure.
+They are also sometimes called bedsores.
 An ulcer may develop over bony areas that are close to the skin.
 The ulcer forms because the blood supply to the skin is reduced and the skin becomes starved of oxygen and nutrients.

 Sitting or lying in the same position for too long is a common cause of pressure ulcers.
 If skin becomes thin, dry or weak due to ageing or disease, pressure ulcers also become more likely.